East Sussex mental health directory

 For callers whose first language is not English, a telephone interpreter can be arranged for other community languages, by phoning the helpline and letting them know the language needed.

 During busy periods, you may need to wait for someone to answer your call.
-If you would prefer not wait, you could use our free crisis support text messaging service instead:

-Shout Sussex text service
+Text Shout Sussex service

 For urgent mental health support